autumnmarceau/glitchlette/_posts/2025-08-01-every-rat-photo-behind-the-scenes.md

   <br><figcaption>Totally worth it.
 That photo is unsettling as fuck, which was the goal.</figcaption>
 </figure>

 I've seen around [160 horror movies](https://letterboxd.com/hailsagan666/list/horror-ive-seen/) (a shamefully conversative number, IMO).
 In hindsight, we comically played into the tropes in some of my favorite slashers.
-I imagined watching myself on screen, fruitlessly pleading "Listen to the old man!"
+I imagined myself as a viewer at home, fruitlessly pleading with the dumb girls on screen to "Listen to the old man!"
 "Read the warning signs!"
 "NEVER TURN YOUR BACK ON THE OCEAN!".

-The goal for the shoot was rooted in one murky vision: the [final girl](https://en.wikipedia.org/wiki/Final_girl) becomes the killer, and while we certainly nailed it I think we did it a little too well
+The goal for the shoot was originally rooted in one murky vision: the [final girl](https://en.wikipedia.org/wiki/Final_girl) becomes the killer, and while we certainly nailed it, we did not intend to achieve that through method acting.

 **ALL HAIL THE OCEAN.
 ALL HAIL SHELLEY THE AXE**